Covered Bridges Ride

 This is THE premier cycling event in scenic Bucks County.
 Held each year on a beautiful Sunday with the gorgeous fall colors shouting out, the CBR, as our members call it, is our best event ever.

-You have five great routes to choose from -- the family-friendly 20 and 30 mile routes (both use the towpath along the Delaware river, which is a fine-cinder and hardpacked dirt trail, for part of the ride), or the hillier 33, 50 or 63 mile ones (all on paved roads) -- plus plenty of great food.
+You have five great routes to choose from -- the family-friendly 20 and 34 mile routes (both use the towpath along the Delaware river, which is a fine-cinder and hardpacked dirt trail, for part of these routes), or the hillier 35, 50 or 63 mile rides (all on paved roads) -- plus plenty of great food.
 Travel through up to six historic covered bridges.

-Fatter tired bikes work best on the cinder-based paths for the 20 and 30 mile routes, which visit one or two bridges.
-The rides conclude with a Grande Finale Picnic.
+Fatter tired bikes work best on the cinder-based paths for the 20 and 34 mile routes, which visit one (20) or two (34) bridges.
+All rides conclude with a Grande Finale Picnic.

 Rides start and end at Tinicum Park, along the shores of the Delaware River.
-Join 2000 riders from all over the northeastern United States and ride through some of the most beautiful areas in this part of the world.
+Join 1,500+ riders from all over the northeastern United States who come to ride through some of the most beautiful areas in this part of the country.

 Start and Finish Information:

 Check-in begins at 7:30 a.m.
-Please do NOT check in before then.
-To take advantage of ride services like food stops, SAG support, and safety services, please observe these on-bike departure times:
+Please do NOT check in before then, and please wait until the times below to start your ride.
+Ride services like food stops, SAG support, and safety services will begin as follows:

 Safety Rules and Guidelines:

 All participants must wear a bike helmet.
 All participants must obey local traffic laws and law enforcement professionals.
-Failure to do so will result in fines and tickets.
+Failure to do so can result in fines and tickets.
 Ride single-file when encountering traffic or when being passed by another rider.
 Never ride more than two abreast at any time and never cross the (yellow line) center of the roadway.
-Additional safety guidelines can be found in our FAQ.
+Ride smart!
+Ride Safe!

 Food, Glorious Food!